-With the UK allowing Ukraine to use long-range Storm Shadow missiles on Russian territory, it is possible that attacks will be directed against maritime targets.
-In this case, the Novorossiysk Naval base, naval vessels, or energy infrastructure are likely targets.
-While Ukraine are unlikely to directly target civilian infrastructure or vessel traffic, but collateral damage in for form of missile debris or similar is possible.
+Ukraine is likely to continue to attempt strikes on Russian military targets Novorossiysk Naval base, naval vessels, as well as targeting energy infrastructure and port facilities related to energy exports.
+While Ukraine is unlikely to directly target civilian infrastructure or vessel traffic, but collateral damage in for form of missile debris or similar is possible.